 Dr. Rivas-Grajales is an Assistant Professor in the Department of Psychiatry at Boston University School of Medicine and Director of Neuropsychiatry and Neuromodulation at Boston Medical Center.
 Dr. Rivas-Grajales completed residency training in psychiatry at Baylor College of Medicine and a clinical fellowship in Behavioral Neurology and Neuropsychiatry at Massachusetts General Hospital in June 2022.
 Her research focuses on the understanding of the mechanism of action of neuromodulation therapies for treatment-resistant depression, and in identifying clinical and imaging biomarkers of rapid-acting antidepressants.

-Christopher received dual B.S. degrees in Medical Biology and Health Psychology from MCPHS in 2015.
+Chris received dual B.S. degrees in Medical Biology and Health Psychology from MCPHS in 2015.
 He then received an M.S. degree in Physiology and Biophysics from Georgetown University in 2016, and an M.B.A. degree in Healthcare Management from MCPHS in 2022.
-Chris joined MGH in 2016 as part of the Integrated Brain Health Clinical and Research Program with Dr. Ana-Maria Vranceanu.
+Chris joined MGH in 2016 as part of the Center for Health Outcomes and Interdisciplinary Research with Dr. Ana-Maria Vranceanu.
 In his role, he coordinated studies developing telehealth-based behavioral treatments for patients with physical and psychiatric comorbidities.
 In 2018, he joined the Laboratory of Neuropsychiatry and Neuromodulation with Dr. Joan Camprodon.
 In his role, he coordinated neuroimaging studies investigating biomarkers and predictors of response to neuromodulation treatments.
 Additionally, he treated patients in the Transcranial Magnetic Stimulation Clinical Service.
-As of 2021, Chris has been working as the Program Manager for the Division of Neuropsychiatry and Neuromodulation.
-In his role, he oversees all administrative, clinical, research, and educational operations of the division.
-Chris is interested in the intersection of mental health and technology with emphasis on improving accessibility to neuropsychiatric treatments in underserved and disadvantaged populations.
+As of 2021, Chris is working as the Program Manager for the Division of Neuropsychiatry and Neuromodulation.
+In his role, he oversees all clinical, research, and educational operations of the division.
+Chris is particularly interested leveraging technology in mental health care with emphasis on improving accessibility to neuropsychiatric treatments in underserved and disadvantaged populations.

 Jessenia graduated from University of Massachusetts Boston in 2016 with a B.A in Psychology.
 Jessenia has been at Massachusetts General Hospital since 2016.
 She previously worked as a patient service coordinator at the Electroconvulsive Therapy (ECT) clinic in the department of Psychiatry.
 In 2018, Jessenia joined the TMS Clinical Service in the Division of Neuropsychiatry and Neuromodulation as the Program Coordinator.